The Dangers of Toxic Contaminated Water in America

 Drinking water tested and found to contain these chemicals is the easiest way to consume them.
 However, with these particular chemicals, PFC and PFOA, the issue is not how they evolve in the water but what products we use inside our homes.

-These chemicals are transmitted in our bodies due to the industrial products we commonly use for daily chores.
-Such products are non-stick cookery pans, grease-resistant covers (i.e., microwavable popcorn bags, fast food containers/wrappers), waterproof apparel and accessories, stainless or rust-free utensils, house tools, etc., and industrial products.
+These chemicals are transmitted into our bodies due to the industrial products we commonly use for daily chores.
+Such products include non-stick cookware pans, grease-resistant covers (e.g., microwavable popcorn bags, fast food containers/wrappers), waterproof apparel and accessories, stainless or rust-free utensils, household tools, and industrial products.

 It has been confirmed that PFCs and PFOA will likely be found in our bloodstream because of our long-hour exposure to and usage of such products.
-The Centers for Disease Control and Prevention have pointed out that 98 percent of Americans were examined and found to carry PFC in their blood.
+The Centers for Disease Control and Prevention has reported that 98 percent of Americans examined were found to have PFCs in their blood.

-With that number alone, it is already an alarming rate and a clear sign that it is time to take matters into action.
+With that number alone, it is already an alarming rate and a clear indication that it is time to take action.

 Most importantly, that number only represents the increase in the danger of PFC and PFOA contaminants in our waters.
 Other contaminants and pollutants are present in our drinking water.